 Now, if you’ve made it through this whole post and said to yourself, that’s it?
 I can handle that!
 Then congratulations!
 It’s time to get some chickens!

-Chickens truly are delightful pets with benefits, and while we do want to get chickens into every backyard, we want prospective chicken keepers to go into this fun hobby with as much knowledge as possible.
+Chickens truly are delightful pets with benefits, and while we do want to get chickens into every backyard, we want prospective chicken keepers to go into this fun hobby with as much knowledge about the downsides to raising chickens as possible.

 If you have any questions, feel free to leave them down in the comments, we love to chat chickens!